Charlie Brown's Christmas Tales: Happy Holidays from Snoopy

-Snoopy tries to get Lucy to ask him to join her in the skating show, but she's only interested in Schroeder.
+Snoopy tries to get Lucy to ask him to join her in the skating show, but she's only interested in Schroeder, who rudely rejects her.
 Later, he dresses up like Santa Claus to work as a bell-ringer to raise money.
 He is briefly confronted by an angry Rerun, who chastises him for failing to deliver the toys promised to him the previous Christmas.
 At one point, while dressed as Santa, he plays "Oh!
 Susanna" on the accordion, which Lucy comments "isn't very Christmasy" as she and Linus walk by.
-Upon hearing that, he quickly switches to "Christmas Time is Here" (with Woodstock whistling along).
-He also attempts to make peace with the ferocious cat who lives next door but it takes a ferocious swipe again.
+Hearing that, he quickly switches to "Christmas Time Is Here" (with Woodstock whistling along).
+At Charlie Brown's urging, he also attempts to make peace with the ferocious cat who lives next door but to no avail.

 Yuletide Greetings from Linus

 Linus tries to decide what kind of letter he should write to Santa.

-The next day at school, he meets a girl who repeatedly changes her name.
+The next day at school, he meets a girl who repeatedly changes her name (Lydia).
 When Linus points out that her name of the day, Jezebel, is a hated Old Testament figure who was thrown from a window to her death, the girl changes her name of the day to Susan.
-Linus tries to ask for her address to send her a Christmas card, and she gives an address that turns out to be fake when the card is returned.
-When Lucy asks Linus why he's so interested in her, he replies flatly: "She fascinates me."
+Linus tries to ask for her address to send her a Christmas card, and she gives an address that, much to his annoyance, turns out to be fake when the card is returned.
+When asked why he's so interested in her, he replies flatly: "She fascinates me."

 Season's Greetings from Sally

 Sally decides to give everyone paper airplanes for Christmas and writes her Christmas letter to "Samantha Claus" (her beard being a disguise).
 After school, a furious Sally blames Charlie Brown for not telling her that she was thinking of Santa Claus.

 Not knowing how to cut down a Christmas tree, Sally decides to go out and "fall down" a tree: look at it and hope it falls on its own.
 Her first target turns out to be in the yard of a hostile "ugly kid," who, in disbelief, flippantly tells her she can have the tree if it falls down.
 In what Sally describes as "a Christmas miracle," the tree does fall down on its own.
 The ugly kid comes to the Browns' house and demands the tree back, but Sally refuses.
 The night before Christmas Eve, Sally is overcome with guilt and decides to return the tree anyway, but the ugly kid has since changed his mind and agrees to keep his word, forcing Snoopy (who had already decorated the tree) to bring it back home and decorate it all over again.

+In the last scene, when she and Charlie Brown decorate the Christmas tree, he tells Sally that when their grandmother hung a sock in the chimney, it was filled with fruit on Christmas morning.
+Inspired, Sally searches for socks, but they're all too little so she hangs them all.